kjsce-codecell/SociallyDistant/README.md

 To participate, kindly join us on discord https://discord.gg/uZp7usX
-Also **mark yourself as a partcipant** going to [this link](https://github.com/kjsce-codecell/SociallyDistant/issues/1) and commenting the following
+Also **mark yourself as a participant** going to [this link](https://github.com/kjsce-codecell/SociallyDistant/issues/1) and commenting the following
 `@allcontributors please add @<your_username> for code`
 A nice bot will take care of the rest!
 After a few minutes come back to this page (and refresh!) to check if your name has been added to the list of participants below.